-- Shared AMI Guidelines
+Protecting a Shared AMI

 - Sharing AMIs

 - Making an AMI Public

 - Sharing an AMI with Specific Users

 - Publishing Shared AMIs

 This section describes how to build and share AMIs.

 Shared AMIs are AMIs that developers build and make available for other AWS developers to use.
 Building safe, secure, useable AMIs for public consumption is a fairly straightforward process, if you follow a few simple guidelines.